 Los Angeles County public health experts and government officials have declared that leisure travel can resume countywide.
 Residents and visitors must continue to practice physical distancing, wear cloth face coverings and follow public health directives.
-Hotels can reopen their doors after fully implementing stringent safety protocols and procedures set forth by L.A.
+Hotels are reopen with stringent safety protocols and procedures set forth by L.A.
 Public Health to ensure the health and wellbeing of visitors.

 From the Batcave to beach views, explore a new trail based on your level of hiking experience.